Svitavy: Culture

+Sport

+Svitavy is known for the basketball club Tuři Svitavy.
+Until the relegation in 2024, it played in the National Basketball League (top Czech league).

+The stadium Svitavský stadion hosts football and athletics.
+The town is home to the football club TJ Svitavy, which plays in lower amateur tiers.

+Motorcycle speedway is held in the western outskirts of the town at the Areál Chihelna Svitavy.
+The stadium held a final round of the Czechoslovak Individual Speedway Championship from 1967 to 1973 and continues to hold qualifying races for the event.

 Sights

 Svitavy has a valuable historical core.
-Its centre includes the almost 500 m long main square, the 4th longest in the Czech Republic, with the 2nd longest arcade in the country, with architecturally noteworthy civic buildings.
-The Renaissance house from the 16th century were reconstructed in the Baroque style after the fire in 1781.
+Its centre includes the almost 500 m long main square with architecturally noteworthy civic buildings.
+It is the fourth longest square in the Czech Republic and has the second longest arcade in the country.
+The Renaissance houses from the 16th century were reconstructed in the Baroque style after the fire in 1781.

 In the middle of the square is a Baroque Marian column from 1703.
 The column is surrounded by the three patron saints of the town – St. Sebastian, St. Florian and St. John of Nepomuk.
 In the grotto of the column there is a statue of St. Rosalie.
 On the square there is also the Fountain of St. Florian from 1783.

 The town walls from 1389 were demolished during the 19th century.
 A semi-circular bastion is the only remnant.

 Civic buildings

 Old Town Hall is originally a Renaissance building with a tower, extensively rebuilt after the fire of 1781 and again in 1849.
 It served as the town hall until 1933 and now it is used for commercial purposes.
-The adjacent Renaissance "U Mouřenína" House is one of the oldest preserved burgher house in Svitavy, built in 1554.
+The adjacent Renaissance "U Mouřenína" House is one of the oldest preserved burgher houses in Svitavy, built in 1554.
 The tourist information centre is now located in the building.

 Ottendorfer House is a red-brick historicist building with a tower, it is one of the symbols of the town, built in 1892 by the local native Oswald Ottendorfer on the site of his birthplace.
 It originally housed the largest public and most modern German-language library in Moravia, later a town cultural centre.
 Since 2008 the Esperanto Museum and a tea room are located on the ground floor, the ornate hall on the floor above continues to serve as a concert hall.

 Langer's Villa houses the present town hall.
 It is historicist building with rich stucco ornamentation, built in 1892.
 It was designed by architect Germano Wanderley, who also designed the Ottendorfer House.
 The house belonged to one of the richest families in Svitavy, local businesspeople.
 During the Depression, it was rented out to the town treasury, which in turn in 1933 rented the house to the town authorities, who bought the house and transferred the town hall to it.

 Budig's Villa was built in German Renaissance style in 1892 for the former mayor and businessman Johann Budig.
 Nowadays houses the Town Museum and Gallery.